-This chapter presents the G.OUNI interface that interconnects at the Control Plane the Grid layer to Gridenabled GMPLS (G2MPLS).
+This chapter presents the G.OUNI interface that interconnects the Grid layer to Grid-enabled GMPLS (G2MPLS) at the Control Plane.
 Different types of services such as resource discovery, characterization, allocation, and management services (middleware and connectivity services) need to be supported.
 All of the above issues must be addressed by protocols and mechanisms that build an architectural model.
 This chapter provides definition, architecture and protocol extensions of the G.OUNI to support PHOSPHORUS Grid Network architectures described in [G2MPLS-ARCH].
-This work introduced an informational draft currently under discussion in Open Grid Forum (OGF) for a generalised Grid User Network Interface (G.OUNI) able to serve any Grid Network architectural model.
+This work introduced an informational draft currently under discussion in the Open Grid Forum (OGF) for a generalised Grid User Network Interface (G.OUNI) able to serve any Grid Network architectural model.